 The range includes supported prosthesis pockets in both cups with easy opening, as well as soft cotton designed not to rub, fabric to keep you cool, and smooth microfibre straps and trimmings to be as sensitive as possible.

-If VBL (visible bra line) drives you crazy and you can’t abide the feeling of labels, seams and stitches, the Smoothlines range from M&S is perfect.
-Extra-thin cups, ultra-fine edges and a unique lace design helps create a smoothing effect under your clothes.
+If VBL (visible bra line) drives you crazy and you can’t abide the feeling of labels, seams and stitches, look for bras with extra-thin cups and ultra-fine edges to help create a smoothing effect under your clothes.

 What Bras Do You Need?